ethersphere/swap-swear-and-swindle/README.md

 yarn test
 ```

-To also generate coverage information use `yarn hardhat coverage` instead.
+To also generate coverage information use `yarn coverage` instead.

 ## Linting